 - Scaly red spots, often with a heightened border

-Pityriasis roscea usually goes away on its own within 8-10 weeks.
-To speed up the healing process and relieve you of symptoms, your dermatologist may prescribe topical treatments like calamine lotion.
+Pityriasis rosea usually goes away on its own within 8-10 weeks.
+To speed up the healing process and relieve you of symptoms, your dermatologist may prescribe over-the-counter topical treatments like calamine lotion or zinc oxide.
 Antihistamines may also be recommended to reduce redness and itchiness.
 Products containing oatmeal may also help relieve your skin of symptoms (1).
+You can take lukewarm showers too to get relief.

 Acne can be one of the major causes of the appearance of red spots on your skin.
 It usually affects the face, back, neck, chest and pubic area.